KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 		:language: cpp
 		:start-after: XR_DOCS_TAG_BEGIN_GraphicsAPI_D3D11_GetGraphicsBinding
 		:end-before: XR_DOCS_TAG_END_GraphicsAPI_D3D11_GetGraphicsBinding

+	*The above code is an excerpt from Common/GraphicsAPI_D3D11.cpp*

 	Here, we simply fill out the ``XrGraphicsBindingD3D11KHR`` structure and return a pointer to the class member, which will be assigned to ``XrSessionCreateInfo::next``.